Manage usage and costs for Application Insights

-For early adopters of Azure Application Insights, there are still two possible two pricing plans: Basic and Enterprise.
-The Basic pricing plan is the same as described above and is the default plan.
-It includes all Enterprise plan features, at no additional cost.
-The Basic plan bills primarily on the volume of data that's ingested.
+For early adopters of Azure Application Insights, there are still two possible pricing tiers: Basic and Enterprise.
+The Basic pricing tier is the same as described above and is the default tier.
+It includes all Enterprise tier features, at no additional cost.
+The Basic tier bills primarily on the volume of data that's ingested.

-The Enterprise plan has a per-node charge, and each node receives a daily data allowance.
-In the Enterprise pricing plan, you are charged for data ingested above the included allowance.
-If you are using Operations Management Suite, you should choose the Enterprise plan.
+The Per Node (formerly Enterprise) tier has a per-node charge, and each node receives a daily data allowance.
+In the Per Node pricing tier, you are charged for data ingested above the included allowance.
+If you are using Operations Management Suite, you should choose the Per Node tier.

 For current prices in your currency and region, see Application Insights pricing.